 I did Chemistry degree at the Universidad de La Laguna (2000-2004).
 During my last year of undergraduate I was awarded a scholarship to conduct a study on lanthanum gallium and aluminum nitrides and their photoluminescent properties under the supervision of Prof. Pedro Nuñez.
 After my degree in Chemistry, I decided to Barcelona to perform a PhD.
 I was awarded a FPU Scholarship from the Ministerio de Educacion y Ciencia to carry out a PhD research in Materials Science under the supervision of Prof. Amparo Fuertes (2005-2009, Instituto de Ciencia de Materiales de Barcelona, ICMAB-CSIC, Barcelona, Spain).
 My thesis was entitled: “New nitrides and oxynitrides of rare earth and transition metals with several applications” and was awarded the Prize to an outstanding PhD thesis.

 In September 2009 I was appointed as a Research Technician (Renewable Energies Area, LEITAT Technological Center).
 During this time, my role involved the preparation and testing of performance and durability of dye-sensitised solar cells along with the development of organometallic materials based on rare earth with light absorption and emission properties within the framework of the FP7 Energy project EPHOCELL.
 After a year, I came back to academia (September 2010) and performed a short postdoctoral research at Universidad de La Laguna under the supervision of Prof. Pedro Nuñez (Tenerife, Spain) to study new pyrochlores as solid electrolytes in solid oxide fuel cells and synthesis of nitride phases by electrospinning technique with photocatalytic applications.

-I currently hold an Academic fellow position at the Materials Research Institute (MRI), Queen Mary University of London (http://www.materials.qmul.ac.uk/people/?a.sobrido) since February 2016.
-My research focuses in creating new micro-, and nano-architectures combining organic and inorganic compounds to produce new hybrid materials for energy applications, ranging from electrocatalysts for OER and ORR to photoanodes for photo-fuel cells and water splitting, and microbial fuel cells.
+In February 2016, I accepted a position as Academic Fellow position at the Materials Research Institute (MRI), Queen Mary University of London (http://www.materials.qmul.ac.uk/people/?a.sobrido), developing my independent research focused in creating new architectures to produce new hybrid materials for energy applications, ranging from electrocatalysts for OER and ORR to photoanodes for photo-fuel cells and water splitting, and microbial fuel cells.
 In February 2019, I was promoted to Lecturer, and in October 2019, Senior Lecturer in Energy Materials.